Matrix Organizational Structure in Project Management– A Complete Guide With Examples

 • Confusion:

-Following the point above is the confusion that team members can experience in the matrix organization.
-The conflict between managers leaves team members confused as to how to proceed, which of course hinders performance and wastes time as employees try to work out how to proceed.
+Following the above point is the confusion team members can experience in the matrix organization.
+Conflict between managers leaves team members confused as to how to proceed, which, of course, hinders performance and wastes time as employees try to work out how to proceed.

 • Unclear priorities: